Habet/datamotus.github.io/_posts/2019-10-30-Weighted-Ordinary-Least-Squares.md

--   *The variances of the regression coefficients*: if there is no heteroscedasticity, the OLS regression coefficients have the lowest variances of all the unbiased estimators that are linear functions of the observations of
+-   *The variances of the regression coefficients*: if there is no heteroscedasticity, the OLS regression coefficients have the lowest variances of all the unbiased estimators that are linear functions of the observations of $Y$.
-    <pre>$Y$</pre>

-    .
 If heteroscedasticity is present, the OLS estimators are inefficient because it is possible to find other estimators that have smaller variances and are still unbiased.

 -   *The estimators of the standard errors of the regression coefficients* will be wrong and, as a consequence, the t-tests as